tulimid1/what-is-covering-me/index.md

   <img src="all_models_scores_kbg.png" />
 </p>

-We found that we had some moderate classifiers (i.e., Linear Discriminant Analysis, Quadratic Discriminant Analysis, and Logistic Regression) and some strong classifiers (i.e., $K$ Nearest Neighbors and Support Vector Machine).
+We found that we had some moderate classifiers (i.e., Linear Discriminant Analysis, Quadratic Discriminant Analysis, and Logistic Regression) and some strong classifiers (i.e., $$K$$ Nearest Neighbors and Support Vector Machine).
 Interestingly, our ensemble model perfomed better than the moderate classifiers, but worse than the strong classifiers.

 Take a look at the rest of the website to find out more!